mdabrowski1990/uds/docs/source/pages/user_guide/can.rst

     import uds

-    # check if there is member defined for the value
+    # check if provided value is CanAddressingFormat member
     uds.can.CanAddressingFormat.is_member(uds.can.CanAddressingFormat.NORMAL_ADDRESSING)  # True

+    # convert a valid string to enum member
     uds.can.CanAddressingFormat.validate_member("Extended Addressing")  # uds.can.CanAddressingFormat.EXTENDED_ADDRESSING

+    # check invalid values
     uds.can.CanAddressingFormat.is_member("not a CAN Addressing Format")  # False uds.can.CanAddressingFormat.validate_member("not a CAN Addressing Format")  # raises ValueError